How to Find Rent to Rent Properties UK: A Step-by-Step Guide

 • Provide references and proof of funds

-• Ask about landlords open to guaranteed rent schemes
+• Ask about landlords who are open to guaranteed rent schemes

 • Request to be notified of new properties before public listing